 How Do You Avoid Getting An Evaporation Line On A Pregnancy Test?

 If you allow the test kit to stay for a longer time, you may find it hard to differentiate between an evaporation line and a positive result.
-You should retake the test within the stipulated time.
-Know that a faint line on a pregnancy test may not always indicate an evaporation line.
+You should retake the test and read within the stipulated time.
+You should know that a faint line on a pregnancy test may not always indicate an evaporation line.

 Sometimes, a faint positive result may also appear if you take the test soon after implantation, since the hCG levels are low around this phase (3).
 It may also appear if you take the test in the later part of the day when the urine is diluted.